-Upon his return to Wisconsin, Madison-based photographer Nick Wilkes started to turn from landscape photography to portraiture.
-Nick began taking pictures of his two young boys to capture specific moments of their growing up.
-When Nick was growing up in Vernon, Wisconsin, he spent his summers exploring the great outdoors—an experience that many of us Wisconsinites connect with.
-Nick's photographs of his boys exude the feeling of freedom that comes with being a little kid in the summertime.
+When Nick was growing up in Vernon, Wisconsin, he spent his summers exploring the great outdoors.
+Nick’s photographs of his boys exude the feeling of freedom that comes with being a little kid in the summertime.
 They are simultaneously current and nostalgic; they capture a specific moment in time while conjuring up a feeling of a playful time long past.

 “I got my first camera when I was in third grade.
 Sometime around then I got to go on a field trip down to the Shedd Aquarium in Chicago, so I brought it with me.
 I remember trying to take photos of the fish through the glass.
 My flash is going off, and I’m so excited about my photos.
 I’m so, so excited about the fish…and I developed the roll and it’s just all shit.

 The technical aspect is something that I’ve always had to just buckle down and figure out.
 When I get involved in technical conversations with other photographers, it bores me to death, generally.
 Because the technical piece can just get in the way.
 It was in the way of me capturing how I was feeling when I was looking at those fish.
 That feeling of, ‘Wow, look at these amazing creatures.”

 “When we moved back to Wisconsin, I started taking less landscapes and got really into portraiture.
 We started our family—had two boys—and I got interested in creating or capturing moments.
 Moments that maybe create more questions than answers.
 That’s become a lot more fun.